FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 However, this is currently not feasible in practice, as there are no realistic enough models that would be capable to distinguish SUT noise from DUT fluctuations
-(at least based on authors' experience and available literature).

-Assuming a well-constructed SUT, the DUT is likely its primary bottleneck.
+(based on the available literature at the time of writing).

+{::comment}

+    [MB32]: As we need to reflect the view of the WG/IETF, not only authors

+    [VP]: Ask Maciek.

+    [MK]: Proposed text looks good.
+OK.
+    [MK]: Edited.

+{:/comment}

+Provided SUT execution environment and any co-resident workloads place only negligible demands on SUT shared resources, so that

+{::comment}

+    [MB33]: That is?

+    [VP]: Reformulate.

+    [MK]: Clarified.
+    [MK]: Edited.

+{:/comment}
+the DUT remains the principal performance limiter, the DUT's ideal noiseless performance is defined {::comment}

+    [MB34]: Please avoid "we" constructs.

+    [VP]: Ok.
+Search and replace all into passive voice.

+    [MK]: OK.
+TODO for the whole document.

+{:/comment}
-In this case, we can define the DUT's ideal noiseless performance as the noiseless end of the SUT performance spectrum.
+as the noiseless end of the SUT performance spectrum {::comment}

-That is true for throughput.
-Other performance metrics, such as latency, may require additional considerations.
+    [MB35]: Can we cite an example?

+    [VP]: Yes for latency

+    [MK]: Focus of mlrsearch is finding throughput.
+On 2nd thought, removing reference to latency as it is not applicable.
+    [MK]: Edited.

+{:/comment}

 Note that by this definition, DUT noiseless performance also minimizes the impact of DUT fluctuations, as much as realistically possible for a given trial duration.

-MLRsearch methodology aims to solve the DUT in SUT problem by estimating the noiseless end of the SUT performance spectrum using a limited number of trial results.
+The MLRsearch methodology aims to solve the DUT in SUT problem by estimating the noiseless end of the SUT performance spectrum using a limited number of trial results.

-Any improvements to the throughput search algorithm, aimed at better dealing with software networking SUT and DUT setups, should employ strategies recognizing the presence of SUT noise, allowing the discovery of (proxies for) DUT noiseless performance at different levels of sensitivity to SUT noise.
+Improvements to the throughput search algorithm, aimed at better dealing with software networking SUT and DUT setups, should adopt methods that explicitly model SUT-generated noise, enabling to derive surrogate metrics that approximate the (proxies for) DUT noiseless performance across a range of SUT noise-tolerance levels.

+{::comment}

+    [MB36]: ?

+    [VP]: Reformulate.

+    [MK]: Edited.

+{:/comment}

 ## Repeatability and Comparability

-[RFC2544] does not suggest to repeat throughput search.
-And from just one discovered throughput value, it cannot be determined how repeatable that value is.
+[RFC2544] does not suggest repeating throughput search.
+Also, note that from simply one discovered throughput value, it cannot be determined how repeatable that value is.
 Poor repeatability then leads to poor comparability, as different benchmarking teams may obtain varying throughput values